 - If your dog's respiratory congestion is the result of an infection, he may run a fever (normal body temperature should be around 101 to 102 degrees F).

 - If the congestion is a result of allergies, irritants or underlying problems like congestive heart failure, his temperature may remain normal.

 - A deep, wracking cough that gets worse at night, and sneezing.

 - A wet sounding cough may indicate pneumonia.

 - Lethargy and loss of appetite.

 A complete physical exam will be performed and perhaps some blood tests.
 If your vet suspects pneumonia or congestive heart failure, they may also want to do a chest x-ray.

-If this is the result of something serious like congestive heart failure your vet will administer diuretics to help remove fluid from the lungs.
+If your dog is congested because of something serious like congestive heart failure, your vet will administer diuretics to help remove fluid from the lungs.

 Have you ever had to bring your dog to the veterinarian for congestion or what appeared to be a cold?
 Please let us know if you have any advice for others in the comments.